Skip to content

 Kindle – I read a lot when I travel, especially if there are long flights involved.
 Having a Kindle means traveling with an entire library of books but without the heavy load.
 Check out some of my favorite travel books here.

 Solid shampoo and solid conditioner: I am a total solids convert.
 I’ve tested several different brands of solid shampoo and conditioner, and I love these particular ones from Ethique so much that I now use them all the time, even when I’m at home.
 They really help reduce the liquids I have to pack, and they make my hair feel so nice!
 I’ve linked the ones for oily hair, but make sure you look for the one that fits your hair type.
-Read: Non-Liquid Options for Carry-On Travel
+Read: Best Solid Toiletries for Carry-On Travel

 packing light with liquids - solid toiletries to reduce liquids